LP2X0X/PROGRAMMING/RUST/1 - Fundamental Concepts/Data Types/Compounds/Array.md

 tags: rust, datatype, fundamental
 ---

 - Another way to have a collection of multiple values is with an _array_.
-Unlike a tuple, every element of an array must have the same type.
+Unlike a tuple, every element of an array **must have the same type**.
 	- Unlike arrays in some other languages, arrays in Rust *have a fixed length*.

 - You write an array’s type using square brackets with the type of each element, a semicolon, and then the number of elements in the array, like so: